Letters on Sunspots: Dialogue Concerning the Two Chief World Systems

-In 1632 Galileo published Dialogo sopra i due Massimi Sistemi del Mondo (Dialogue Concerning the Two Chief World Systems), a fictitious four day-long discussion about natural philosophy between the characters Salviati (who argued for Copernican ideas and was effectively a mouthpiece of Galileo), Sagredo, who represented the interested but less well-informed reader, and Simplicio, who argued for Aristotle, and whose arguments were possibly a parody of those made by Pope Urban VIII.Jerome J. Langford, Galileo, Science, and the Church, University of Michigan Press, 1992 p.133 The book was reviewed by the Roman Inquisition and in 1633 Galileo was interrogated and found 'vehemently suspect of heresy' because of it.
+In 1632 Galileo published Dialogo sopra i due Massimi Sistemi del Mondo (Dialogue Concerning the Two Chief World Systems), a fictitious four day-long discussion about natural philosophy between the characters Salviati (who argued for Copernican ideas and was effectively a mouthpiece of Galileo), Sagredo, who represented the interested but less well-informed reader, and Simplicio, who argued for Aristotle, and whose arguments were possibly a parody of those made by Pope Urban VIII.
+The book was reviewed by the Roman Inquisition and in 1633 Galileo was interrogated and found 'vehemently suspect of heresy' because of it.
 He was forced to renounce his belief in heliocentrism, sentenced to house arrest and banned from publishing anything further.
 The Dialogue was placed on the Index.

 The Dialogue is a broad synthesis of Galileo's thinking about physics, planetary movement, how far we can rely on our senses in making judgements about the world, and how we make intelligent use of evidence.
 It drew together all his findings and recapitulated arguments made in earlier years on specific topics.
 For this reason, there is no 'section on sunspots' in the Dialogue.
 Rather, they are referred to at various points in arguments about other topics.
 In the Dialogue, that sunspots are on the surface of the Sun and not planets was taken as established fact.
 The discussion concerned what inferences could be drawn about the universe from their rotation.
 Galileo did not argue that the existence of sunspots conclusively proved that the Copernican model was correct and the Aristotelian model wrong; he explained how the rotation of sunspots could be explained in both models, but that the Aristotelian explanation was much more complicated and suppositional.

 Day 1 The discussion opens with Salviati arguing that two key Aristotelian arguments are incompatible; either the heavens are perfect and unchanging, or that the evidence of the senses is preferable to argument and reasoning; either we should rely on the evidence of our senses when they tell us changes (such as sunspots) take place, or we should not.
 Holding both positions is not tenable.

 Day 2: Salviati argues that sunspots prove the rotation of the Sun on its axis.
 Aristotelians had previously held that it was impossible for a heavenly body to have more than one natural motion.
 Aristotelians must therefore choose between their determination that only one natural movement is possible (in which case the Sun is static, as Copernicus argued); or they must explain how a second natural motion occurs if they wish to maintain that the Sun makes a daily orbit of the Earth.
 This argument is resumed on Day 3 of the Dialogue.